 Serious injuries can interfere with many aspects of life and take a long time to recover from.
 One area which is sometimes overlooked is the impact that an injury can have on an individual’s career.
-They may need to take some time off and might struggle when they return to fulfil their duties like they could prior to the accident.
+They may need to take some time off and might struggle when they return to fulfil their duties like they could before the accident.
 They may even worry about losing their job after an injury.

 Work Concerns

 National Accident Helpline, a company that has a focus on compensation and medical negligence claims recently looked into this.
 They discovered some interesting results which are important to consider.
 The research revealed that as many as 57% of people worried about losing their job after an injury.
-Out of those that returned to work after an accident, 60% stated that they had been unable to do certain tasks.
+Out of those who returned to work after an accident, 60% stated that they had been unable to do certain tasks.
 While 63% worried about their performance.

 Mental Health Issues

 Of course, there are also the mental health repercussions of an injury and the impact that it might have on your ability to work.
-A significant 7 out of 10 people who had been in an accident said that they suffered from a mental health issue as a direct result, including stress (35%), anxiety (34%) and depressions (18%).
+A significant 7 out of 10 people who had been in an accident said that they suffered from a mental health issue as a direct result, including stress (35%), anxiety (34%) and depression (18%).
 A further 62% stated that the mental health issue took longer to recover from than expected.

 Getting Help